19hours/sg-statutes/Acts/Evidence Act.md

 ### What matters may be proved in connection with proved statement relevant under section 32 or 33

 160\.
-Whenever any statement relevant under section 32 or 33 is proved, all matters may be proved either in order to contradict or to corroborate it, or in order to impeach or confirm the credit of the person by whom it was made, which might have been proved if that person had been called as a witness and had denied upon cross-examination the truth of the matter suggested.
+Whenever any statement relevant under section 32(1) or 33 is proved, all matters may be proved either in order to contradict or to corroborate it, or in order to impeach or confirm the credit of the person by whom it was made, which might have been proved if that person had been called as a witness and had denied upon cross-examination the truth of the matter suggested.

+### Evidence not capable of corroboration

+160A\.
+For the purpose of any rule of law or practice that requires evidence to be corroborated or that regulates the manner in which uncorroborated evidence is to be treated —

+(a) a statement that is admissible in evidence by virtue of section 32(1)section 32(1) is not capable of corroborating evidence given by the maker of the statement; and

+(b) a statement that is admissible in evidence by virtue of section 32(1)(b)section 32(1)(b) is not capable of corroborating evidence given by the person who originally supplied the information from which the statement was made.

+[Act 4 of 2012 wef 01/08/2012]

 ### Refreshing memory